 Located just outside of Healdsburg, farmer Dave Pew has been working his land to produce high-quality, ecologically-minded produce since 2014.
-Their expansive array of heirloom crops are always planted with sustainability and ecology at the forefront, and they’re always picked and harvested on a precise schedule so that every customers receives them at the peak of freshness and flavor.
-Check out their famous heirloom tomatoes as well as red butter lettuce, lemon cucumbers, English cucumbers, and Red Torpedo spring onions.
+Their expansive array of heirloom crops are always planted with sustainability and ecology in mind, and they’re always picked and harvested on a precise schedule so that every customers receives at the peak of freshness and flavor.
+Bring home some of their Painted Serpent Armenian cucumbers to use in your next sandwich or salad.

-Owned and operated by Rian and Elle Gosser, Windrift Farms are Petaluma’s hot-spot for heirloom tomatoes.
+Owned and operated by Rian and Elle Gosser, Windrift Farms are Petaluma’s hot-spot of heirloom tomatoes.
 Using their 20+ years of tomato-growing experience, this team grow over 55 varieties of heirloom tomatoes, all on their certified organic land.
 By working closely with the soil as well as the plants, they grow tomatoes that are of the highest caliber of quality with the lowest possible environmental impact.
-Dig into a medley of their best heirloom tomatoes, and make sure to grab some of their decadently sweet red cherry tomatoes too!
+Pick up their ultr-flavorful Beefsteak tomatoes, or choose from a selection of their colorful heirlooms.

 735 Stony Point Rd, Petaluma CA 94952 • (510) 290-7273